bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

       * The reason for this, is because the W0CHP dashboard is vastly different than the official upstream version (completely different CSS mappings).
-Since this is for my personal use, I haven't added any logic to suck in the user CSS values to the new mappings. is vastly different than the official upstream version. (completely different CSS mappings)
+Since this is for my personal use, I haven't added any logic to suck in the user CSS values to the new mappings.
   * If you had customized CSS settings before installing the W0CHP dashboard, they will be restored when using the `-ra` or `-rd` options.